 Creating opportunities for inclusion is more than just plopping the student into a general education classroom, it’s also about creating an environment where they thrive.

 There are many factors that make inclusion work.
-We can call many experiences “inclusive”, but that does not ensure that we are actually executing inclusion well.
+We can call many experiences “inclusive”, but that does not ensure that we are executing inclusion well.
+True inclusion means creating a classroom and school culture where all students – regardless of ability – are valued, supported, and given equitable opportunities to learn and thrive.
+It requires intentional planning, collaboration, and commitment from educators, administrators, and the school community.

 Reflecting on our practices, prioritizing team work, planning for inclusive experiences, and engaging in inclusive learning for everyone are meaningful ways to ensure that you’re not just engaging in inclusion, but doing it well.